kubernetes-study-guide/Kubernetes-Study-Guide/Part-01/01_About_this_course/About_this_course.md

 This course is also heavily focused helping you get familiar with the official kubernetes documentation, so that you know your way around it.
 Since you will have access to the docs during the exam.

+This course is demo oriented so we'll go over key kubenetes concepts as part of the demos.
+The hope is that you'll understand and learn kubernetes faster by seeing it in action and following along.

 ## Requirements

 This is an intermediate level course.
 You need to know the following: